spokenlanguage/platalea/platalea/analysis/datafiles.md

   'rnn3': numpy.ndarray,
   'att': numpy.ndarray}}
   ```
-  All the data in the arrays are in the same order.
+In all the array the item at index j corresponds to the jth utterance.

  ## Local
  `local_data.pkl` data for local methods.
 The data is the dictionary with the following structure: